lversen/GNN-Molecules/README.md

 - Paper-exact hyperparameters

 This implementation provides a complete research platform for exploring GNN-based molecular property prediction with chemistry-informed design principles.

+---

+## Credits

+This code was written by Tetiana Lutchyn and refactored by Sebastian Iversen.
+The models were designed by Tetiana Lutchyn and Benjamin Ricaud.
+Training and experiments of the model(s) were performed by Tetiana Lutchyn.
+We thank Claude 3.7 for its help cleaning and refactoring the code.

+The results will be published soon and a link to the paper will be added when available.